Maia AI Agents features🔗

 Multi-pipeline workflows🔗

-Maia understands cross-pipeline dependencies and can set up multiple pipelines to run in sequence.
+Maia AI Agents understand cross-pipeline dependencies and can set up multiple pipelines to run in sequence.
 You can build and chain pipelines step by step from a single session, adding conditions, alerts, or post-processing steps as you go.

 Running pipelines🔗

-You can ask Maia to run any orchestration or transformation pipeline directly from the chat interface.
-Maia requests explicit permission before executing, then monitors the run and reports live status updates—including rows processed and any component errors.
+You can ask Maia AI Agents to run any orchestration or transformation pipeline directly from the chat interface.
+Maia AI Agents request explicit permission before executing, then monitor the run and report live status updates—including rows processed and any component errors.

 Sampling data🔗

-When building transformation pipelines, Maia can sample existing tables in your data warehouse to detect column names, data types, and structure.
-This helps Maia configure components more accurately.
+When building transformation pipelines, Maia AI Agents can sample existing tables in your data warehouse to detect column names, data types, and structure.
+This helps Maia AI Agents configure components more accurately.
 Only 10–20 rows are sampled, and sampled data is stored for 30 days.
-Maia always asks for permission before sampling.
+Maia AI Agents always ask for permission before sampling.

 Committing and pushing changes🔗

-Maia can generate a commit message, commit your pipeline changes, and push them to your current branch in Designer.
-You must approve the action before it proceeds.
+Maia AI Agents can generate a commit message, commit your pipeline changes, and push them to your current branch in Designer.
+You must approve the action before they proceed.

 Data exploration and visualization🔗

-Maia can query your data warehouse to explore tables, views, and schemas.
-It can also visualize sampled data directly in the chat interface as charts and graphs, using 10–20 sampled rows.
+Maia AI Agents can query your data warehouse to explore tables, views, and schemas.
+They can also visualize sampled data directly in the chat interface as charts and graphs, using 10–20 sampled rows.
 These visualizations help you identify trends and patterns without running a full pipeline.

 Project and file management🔗

-Maia can search through all files in your project to find specific content, configurations, or pipeline patterns.
-You can also ask Maia to move, rename, copy, or delete files to maintain a clean project structure.
+Maia AI Agents can search through all files in your project to find specific content, configurations, or pipeline patterns.
+You can also ask Maia AI Agents to move, rename, copy, or delete files to maintain a clean project structure.

 Pipeline analysis and optimization🔗

-Maia can analyze and explain existing pipelines—their components, data flow, and logic—without making any changes.
-You can also ask Maia to identify configuration problems and suggest fixes, or recommend optimizations such as parallelization and component selection improvements.
+Maia AI Agents can analyze and explain existing pipelines—their components, data flow, and logic—without making any changes.
+You can also ask Maia AI Agents to identify configuration problems and suggest fixes, or recommend optimizations such as parallelization and component selection improvements.

 Slash commands provide a standardized way to run common analysis tasks.
-Type / in the Maia chat interface to see the available commands.
+Type / in the Maia AI Agents chat interface to see the available commands.

 Custom connector creation🔗

-Maia automates the creation of custom connectors for any API that has publicly viewable documentation.
+Maia AI Agents automate the creation of custom connectors for any API that has publicly viewable documentation.
 This process requires no coding and replaces the manual API profile configuration in Matillion ETL.

-Maia scans the documentation, identifies available endpoints, configures authentication, applies pagination, and sends test requests.
+Maia AI Agents scan the documentation, identify available endpoints, configure authentication, apply pagination, and send test requests.
 You can review and edit the result in the Custom Connector workbench before saving.

-For a step-by-step guide, read Create a custom connector with Maia.
+For a step-by-step guide, read Create a custom connector with Maia AI Agents.

 Context files🔗

 Context files are Markdown (.md) files stored in your project at .matillion/maia/rules/.
-Maia reads all context files with every prompt and uses them to apply your project's naming conventions, data standards, business rules, and connection information automatically—without requiring you to repeat these in every prompt.
+Maia AI Agents read all context files with every prompt and use them to apply your project's naming conventions, data standards, business rules, and connection information automatically—without requiring you to repeat these in every prompt.

 Key constraints:

-• There is a 12,000-character limit across all context files in the .matillion/maia/rules/ directory.
+- There is a 12,000-character limit across all context files in the

-You can create and edit context files using the Add context or Edit context buttons in the Maia chat interface, or via the Files panel in Designer.
+You can create and edit context files using the Add context or Edit context buttons in the Maia AI Agents chat interface, or via the Files panel in Designer.

-For more information, read Customize Maia with context files.
+For more information, read Customize Maia AI Agents with context files.

 Skills🔗

 Skills are reusable instruction sets stored at .matillion/maia/skills/[skill name]/SKILL.md in your project.
-Unlike context files—which Maia always reads—Maia activates skills selectively based on how it interprets your prompt.
+Unlike context files—which Maia AI Agents always read—Maia AI Agents activate skills selectively based on how they interpret your prompt.

 Skills can reference additional files such as template pipelines or SQL scripts stored in the same folder.
-You can create skills from the Skills drop-down in the Maia chat interface.
+You can create skills from the Skills drop-down in the Maia AI Agents chat interface.

 Once a skill is committed and pushed to your remote repository, other users in the same project can merge it into their branch.